 There are an increasing number of fraudulent refund claims filed by prisoners.
 Tax violations by inmates create a broad perception regarding non-compliance and are a significant tax enforcement problem.
-Prison officials can take administrative steps to curtail such conduct if the IRS were authorized to disclose information about fraudulent tax schemes advanced by inmates.
-Criminal prosecutions or injunction suits against prisoners are resource-intensive and often not as effective at curtailing tax violations by inmates through administrative sanctions imposed by prison officials.
+Prison officials could take administrative steps to curtail such conduct if the IRS were authorized to disclose information about fraudulent tax schemes advanced by inmates.
+Criminal prosecutions or injunction suits against prisoners are resource-intensive and often not as effective at curtailing tax violations by inmates as through administrative sanctions imposed by prison officials.

-The IRS would be authorized to disclose certain limited return information about tax violations by inmates so that prison officials could punish and deter such conduct through administrative sanctions.
+The IRS would be authorized to disclose certain limited return information about tax violations by inmates so that specified Federal prison officials could punish and deter such conduct through administrative sanctions.
+The safeguard provisions as well as criminal and civil sanctions would apply.

-The proposal would authorize disclosures on or after January 1, 2008.
+The proposal would authorize disclosures after December 31, 2008.

 Fiscal Years

-2007 2008 2009 2010 2011 2012 2008-2012 2008-2017
+2008 2009 2010 2011 2012 2013 2009-2013 2009-2018

 (\$ in millions)

-0 0 0 0 0 0 0 5
+0 0 0 0 0 0 0 3